uwegeercken/datagenerator2/samples/programconfiguration/README.md

 ### Configuration
-The "general" section is mainly used to steer where the data is exported to and in which format, how many rows to generate, how often a log message is output during data generation and the name of the automatically generated row number.
+The "general" section is mainly used to steer where the data is exported to and in which format, how many rows to generate, number of threads used, how often a log message is output during data generation and the name of the automatically generated row number.

+Note that the data is generated multithreaded.
+But appending the data to the duckdb database only works singlethreaded.

 The other sections define various options for the different export file formats.